Skip to content

 How much does a heat pump cost vs a furnace?

 Heat pump install $4,500-$11,000 (includes both heating and cooling).
 Gas furnace install $3,200-$7,800 (heating only, AC separate).
-Heat pump qualifies for $300-$1,500 SCE rebates that gas furnace does not.
+Heat pump qualifies for ongoing SCE and statewide heat-pump rebates that a gas furnace does not, with amounts that change through the year and that we pull at quote time.

 Should I get dual-fuel (heat pump + gas furnace)?